 The letter contains a general outline of the poultry ordinance, applicant’s request, and outlines a time frame for response.
 A "no reply" to the letter from the adjacent property owner is viewed as consent.

-If the City receives 60% approvals, a City Enforcement Officer inspects the coop to ensure it was constructed in compliance with the permit requirements.
+If the City receives 60% approvals, a City Neighborhood Preservation Specialist inspects the coop to ensure it was constructed in compliance with the permit requirements.

-Once the inspection has passed, the Licensing Specialist will mail the permit and numbered leg bands to the owner.
+Once the inspection has passed, the Licensing Specialist will invoice the applicant and upon payment will mail the permit and numbered leg bands to the owner.
 The leg bands will identify the animal’s owners and will help the City Animal Control Officer contact the applicant if the animal strays.